openshift/cluster-kube-descheduler-operator/README.md

 [`RemovePodsHavingTooManyRestarts`](https://github.com/kubernetes-sigs/descheduler/#removepodshavingtoomanyrestarts) and
 [`PodLifeTime`](https://github.com/kubernetes-sigs/descheduler/#podlifetime) strategies.
 In the future, more configuration may be made available through the operator for these strategies based on user feedback.

+### DevPreviewLongLifecycle
+This profile provides cluster resource balancing similar to [LifecycleAndUtilization](#LifecycleAndUtilization) for longer-running clusters.
+It does not evict pods based on the 24 hour lifetime used by LifecycleAndUtilization.

 ## How does the descheduler operator work?